Only Social Work applicants need to pay for their DBS. It costs £46 and can be purchased on our online store.

 Applicants will be considered on an individual basis but will normally require:

-- Please make sure you have the required GCSE qualifications (or equivalent Level 2 qualifications) before applying for this course.
+• Please make sure you will have completed the required GCSE qualifications (or equivalent Level 2 qualifications) before the start of this course.

 Missing English and Maths qualifications?